There are 12 apostles in the Bible. Can you name them all? Specifically, do you know the one with the designation “the

 - Conclusion – the purpose of the epistle

 Still, the book of Revelation has an organized structure.
 You will notice John begins with the vision of Christ.
 Then, he enumerates the signs of the times that lead to Jesus’ second coming.

 At the center of the book, he shows you that Jesus is the Lamb.
 It provides its theme and theological significance.
-Finally, it ends with the promise of the new heaven and earth.
+Finally, it ends with the promise of a new heaven and earth.

 In most of his writings, “the disciple whom Jesus loved” communicates in the first-person perspective.
 Do you observe that?
 Specifically, he is the narrator.
 He develops the characters and unfolds the events in a personal way.

 For instance, John presents Revelation from how he witnessed the visions God gave him.
 With this, you can get a visual glimpse of events.

 Similarly, John speaks in his epistles through his conviction from God.
 Specifically, he brings His messages like a friendly counselor concerned for your faith.